scipy-conference/scipy_proceedings/papers/Suvrakamal_Das/main.md

 Diagonalization involves finding a change of basis that transforms $A$ into a diagonal form.
 However, this approach faces significant challenges when $A$ is **non-normal**.
 Non-normal matrices have complex eigenstructures, which can lead to several problems:

 * **Numerically unstable diagonalization:** Diagonalizing non-normal matrices can be numerically unstable, especially for large matrices.
-This is because the eigenvectors may be highly sensitive to small perturbations in the matrix, leading to large errors in the computed eigenvalues and eigenvectors.
+This is because the eigenvectors may be highly sensitive to small errors in the matrix, leading to large errors in the computed eigenvalues and eigenvectors.
 * **Exponentially large entries:** The diagonalization of some non-normal matrices, including the HiPPO matrices, can involve matrices with entries that grow exponentially with the dimension $N$.
 This can lead to overflow issues during computation and render the diagonalization infeasible in practice.

 Therefore, naive diagonalization of non-normal matrices in SSMs is not a viable solution for efficient computation.